-9.1 You will have to comply with the professional, statutory, regulatory or other conditions stated in your Offer or via UCAS including any Special Requirements.

-9.2 Some Programmes of study will require you to register with a professional, statutory or regulatory body and/or to practice under licence.

-9.3 It is your responsibility to ensure that all necessary declarations (including but not limited to criminal records, medical conditions, disabilities) are made to the university during the admissions process and during the period of study, and that you comply with all relevant rules and regulations during study (and placement, if appropriate) including paying any associated registration or licence fees and maintaining any licences, registrations or consents.

-9.4 If you are required to have a DBS check for your Programme, you will be responsible for that fee and ID verification.
+- 9.1 You will have to comply with the professional, statutory, regulatory or other conditions stated in your Offer or via UCAS including any Special Requirements. - 9.2 Some Programmes of study will require you to register with a professional, statutory or regulatory body and/or to practice under licence. - 9.3 It is your responsibility to ensure that all necessary declarations (including but not limited to criminal records, medical conditions, disabilities) are made to the university during the admissions process and during the period of study, and that you comply with all relevant rules and regulations during study (and placement, if appropriate) including paying any associated registration or licence fees and maintaining any licences, registrations or consents. - 9.4 If you are required to have a DBS check for your Programme, you will be responsible for that fee and ID verification.
+If you are unable to pay such fees, you should contact the university's Student Finance and Welfare team on 0116 257 7595 (select option 3 and then option 3 again) or by email to sfw@dmu.ac.uk, to discuss whether you may be eligible for financial assistance from the DMU Support Fund.

-9.5 You must tell the university as soon as possible in writing if you receive a criminal conviction or if you no longer meet the Special Requirements applicable to you or no longer satisfy any other conditions of your Offer.

-9.6 You must complete an annual declaration to confirm to us or inform us of any changes in the 12 months prior.

-9.7 Failure to comply with any such Special Requirements may result in you not meeting the conditions of your Offer and not being able to Register or you may be required to leave your Programme and/or the university.
+- 9.5 You must tell the university as soon as possible in writing if you receive a criminal conviction or if you no longer meet the Special Requirements applicable to you or no longer satisfy any other conditions of your Offer. - 9.6 You must complete an annual declaration to confirm to us or inform us of any changes in the 12 months prior. - 9.7 Failure to comply with any such Special Requirements may result in you not meeting the conditions of your Offer and not being able to Register or you may be required to leave your Programme and/or the university.